 Dogs bite over 4.5 million people every year, statistics from the American Veterinary Medical Association estimate.
 More than 800,000 people need to seek medical attention for those bites.
 Dogs are powerful animals that can inflict a great deal of damage when they bite down, especially if they refuse to let go.
 To make matters worse, bites can easily become infected and can even spread disease.

 If a dog bites you and inflicts serious harm, you have the right to expect fair compensation from the animal’s owner.
 Your medical bills, lost wages, and other losses can be overwhelming, and you shouldn’t be forced to pay for them out of your own pocket.
-If this has happened to you or someone you love, speak to an experienced dog bite attorney right away.
+If this has happened to you or someone you love, speak to an experienced dog bite lawyer right away.

-If you or a loved one, especially a child, has been injured after a dog bite or attack, the legal team at Derek L. Hall, PC is prepared to seek monetary compensation, for reimbursement for medical bills, pain and suffering, and other related damages, from the animal’s owner or another responsible party.
+If you or a loved one, especially a child, has been injured after a dog bites or attack, the legal team at Derek L. Hall, PC is prepared to seek monetary compensation, reimbursement for medical bills, pain and suffering, and other related damages, from the animal’s owner or another responsible party.

 We pride ourselves on giving you straightforward, personalized, and transparent legal advice while making sure that we support you every step of the way.
 To schedule a free consultation with a Mississippi dog bite lawyer, call us or reach out to us online.

-Mississippi Laws on Dog Bite Liability
+Dog Bite Liability Laws in Mississippi

 Mississippi is one of only a handful of states that has yet to enact a specific statute that covers dog bite claims.
 Previous court cases in the state have established a precedent for what is known as the “one bite rule.”